acmi-lab/RLSbench/README.md

 The code evaluates the models trained and logs the results in the `./logs/` folder in form of a csv file.

 ## License
-This repository is licensed under the terms of the [MIT License](LICENSE).
+This repository is licensed under the terms of the [Apache License](LICENSE).